10p-freddo/fruitstrap/README.md

       -R, --rm <path>              remove file or directory on device (directories must be empty) -V, --version                print the executable version
-      -e, --exists                 check if the app with given bundle_id is installed or not -9, --uninstall_only         uninstall an app only, by bundle_id
+      -e, --exists                 check if the app with given bundle_id is installed or not

 ## Examples